-‘Fractions’.
+Fractions.
 The very word sounds hard and cold and it strikes terror into the heart of most primary school children!
 Let’s look at why the subject is so important and why it will pay great dividends to devote some quality parental time to it in the early years of a child’s life.
 So, how can you teach your child about fractions?
-Don’t worry – we have a few ways of making fractions more palatable to young children.
+We will suggest some ways of making fractions more palatable to young children.

 Fraction (noun) - a numerical quantity that is not a whole number (e.g. 1⁄2, 0.5)

 Bear in mind that 1, 58, 250 and 999 are all whole numbers.
 That’s not what we are talking about here – what we need to focus on (and get the children to focus on) is a PROPORTION of something bigger.

 Fractions are to maths what spelling is to English – they are fundamental building blocks to the whole of the subject.
 There is any amount of well-documented evidence to convince us that reading to young children is the best possible grounding that parents can give their children in English.
 Not so well-recognised is the fact that discussing fractions, and playing games that involve them, are probably the best ways to get children off to a flying start in mathematics.

 Maths is all about the relationships of one number to another and these relationships are so often dependent upon fractions.
 Our challenge is to take the fear out of the topic so that the children move from an easily understood concept like a half (1⁄2) to the somewhat more challenging concept of E = MC2 !

 Almost always the first fraction that children encounter is a half.
 Sharing a chocolate bar with your elder brother so that he has half and you have half is something you probably don’t want to do but it is a good introduction to the idea of a numeric relationship – he will have exactly the same amount as you!